a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 Eric D Schneider & Dorion Sagan, *Into the Cool Energy Flow Thermodynamics and Life*

+J. A. Scott Kelso & David A. Engstrøm, *The Complementary Nature* (A Bradford Book)

+J. A. Scott Kelso, *Dynamic Patterns: The Self-Organization of Brain and Behavior* (Complex Adaptive Systems)

 **Normativity/Value/Axiology**

 James Gouinlock, *John Dewey's Philosophy of Value*